AlixYehia/Advanced-Encryption-Standard/README.md

 ## Overview

-This project implements an **AES (Advanced Encryption Standard) encryption and decryption** core in Verilog.
+This project implements an **AES (Advanced Encryption Standard) encryption and decryption**.
 It supports multiple key lengths (128-bit, 192-bit, and 256-bit) and provides both encryption and decryption functionality.

 ## Features